 An introduction to the concepts and practice of precision layout for machining operations.
 Includes instruction and practice in the use of layout instruments.
-Two lectures.
+Two hours lecture.
 Two hours laboratory.
 Three hours credit.

 MST 2134 - Power Machinery III (Prerequisite: MST 1124).